Hong Kong Technology Venture Updates on Share Issuance Amid Takeover Offer - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Hong Kong Technology Venture Company Limited announced an update regarding its securities, following the exercise of 408,000 options under the 2012 Share Option Scheme, resulting in the issuance of 408,000 new shares.
-This update is part of the ongoing unconditional mandatory cash offers by Mission Forward Limited to acquire all issued shares and cancel outstanding options, excluding those already owned by the Offeror.
-The company now has a total of 791,373,781 shares and 30,600,000 outstanding options.
-Stakeholders are reminded to disclose dealings in relevant securities during the offer period.
+Hong Kong Technology Venture Company Limited announced an update on its securities following the exercise of options under the 2012 Share Option Scheme, resulting in the issuance of 100,000 new shares.
+This development is part of the ongoing unconditional mandatory cash offers by Mission Forward Limited to acquire all issued shares and cancel outstanding options, which may impact the company’s market positioning and shareholder value.

 More about Hong Kong Television Network

-Hong Kong Technology Venture Company Limited operates in the technology sector, focusing on providing innovative solutions and services.
-The company is listed on the Hong Kong Stock Exchange and is involved in various technological ventures and projects.
+Hong Kong Technology Venture Company Limited operates in the technology sector and is incorporated in Hong Kong.
+The company is involved in offering technology-driven solutions and services, focusing on innovation and market expansion.

 Average Trading Volume: 2,017,368